davidkhala/delphi-fabric/README.md

 - will block file name be a problem in signature cache? take care docker cp from container for multiple request
 - cross chaincode invoke on same channel and differed channel
 - migrate to use make file instead of ./install.sh
-- not all peers upgrade to latest chaincode, is this possible that old chaincode still work
+- chaincode partial update: not all peers upgrade to latest chaincode, is it possible that old chaincode still work

 ## New feature, patch required for node-sdk